-- A move from divergent headquarters, affiliate and site processes to integrated business capabilities across the company’s global footprint.
+- A move from divergent headquarters, affiliate, and site processes to integrated business capabilities across the company’s global footprint.

 To support these significant changes a BPO Governance Structure and Oversight process was created.
 Key components included:

-- Affiliates, sites and functions responsible for KPI Analytics, operating model evolution, issue escalation, and audit and controls liaison.
+- Affiliates, sites, and functions responsible for KPI Analytics, operating model evolution, issue escalation, and audit and controls liaison.

-- The BPO partner responsible for delivery, metrics and measurement, FTE onboarding and offboarding, innovation, and robotics.
+- The BPO partner is responsible for delivery, metrics and measurement, FTE onboarding and offboarding, innovation, and robotics.

 - And finally, Global Process Leads, responsible for continuous improvement, operating model changes, model efficiency tracking, and efficiency analytics.

 Robust performance measurement is critical, with a metrics platform that can evolve to match the maturing processes and continually address the changing needs of the business.
-Over several years Core Metrics evolved into KPI Dashboards, which changed to Integrated Details with transaction level drill-down, that evolved into Continuous Monitoring, which is now transitioning to exception based Targeted Outreach.
+Over several years Core Metrics evolved into KPI Dashboards, which changed to Integrated Details with transaction-level drill-down, that evolved into Continuous Monitoring, which is now transitioning to exception-based Targeted Outreach.